k21971/EvilHack/doc/evilhack-changelog.md

 - Allow gem affixing on erodeproofed monster body-part weapons
 - Fix: code cleanup in fountain.c
 - Rogue quest: escape options for goal and locate levels
+- Distinguish angering a peaceful creature from attacking one